software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > 1. Create [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) "1 story point", "2 story points", "3 story points", "5 story points" and "8 story points"
 > 2. Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint
-> 3. Based on the user story estimation, add the story point label for the user story related issue
+> 3. Based on the user story estimation, add the story point label for the _four user story related issues_

 {: .note }
 At this point it might sense to distribute the workload a bit instead of working on each user story together.
 For example two members of the team could start working on the first user story and the others on the second one.
 Decide who will be working on which task and assign at least one team member for each task related issue.